Toronto-based Greta Constantine among the winners of the Canadian Arts & Fashion Awards | ExBulletin

 The designer duo behind the brand, Kirk Pickersgill and Stephen Wong, were among the pioneers celebrated at a virtual gala on Wednesday celebrating the top artists, influencers and business leaders in the fashion industry.

-Also among the winners were Top Menswear Designer 3.Paradis, Top Accessories Designer Mejuri, and Top Outerwear Brand Arc’teryx.
+Also among the winners are Top Menswear Designer 3.Paradis, Top Accessories Designer Mejuri, and Top Outerwear Brand Arcteryx.

 Toronto designer Victoria Hayes and Quebec hat line Fumile took home $ 10,000 each as emerging talent winners in fashion and accessories respectively.